Brian James Smith reviews The Hook and The Eye – a Felix Leiter adventure by Raymond Benson

 I’m holding in my hand the fate of the world and I don’t know what the hell I should do with it.

 The first-person narrative made me grin a grin as wide as Felix Leiter’s.
 Raymond Benson’s Texan cadence and Ian Fleming’s original vision for Felix Leiter is the perfect combination.
-New characters and real people pepper this episode, as Benson skilfully weaves fact and fiction while subtly imbuing elements of his own back story for his protagonist.
+Benson imbues the character with an honest-to-goodness legitimacy.
+Through Leiter’s interactions and internal dialogue, Benson brings all his dramatis personae to life.
+New characters and real people pepper the story, as Benson skilfully weaves fact and fiction to construct a gripping tale of romance, deception and adventure that takes our hardboiled spook-turned-detective on a road trip across America with the enigmatic Dora Wysocki.

 The first chapter teases events from later in the tale, a device often used by Fleming.
-Chapter Two begins a couple of days after the Live And Let Die shark attack, which allows from some gallows humour.
-We know that by Diamonds Are Forever Felix is working for Pinkertons, in charge of their Race Gang squad.
-This opening episode efficiently joints the dots and describes Leiter’s change of career from CIA officer to private detective via his convalescence and fitting of a 50’s-era artificial leg and mechanical hook.
+Chapter Two begins a couple of days after the Live and Let Die shark attack, which allows from some gallows humour.
+We know that by Diamonds are Forever Felix is working for Pinkertons, in charge of their Race Gang squad.
+This opening episode efficiently joins the dots and describes Leiter’s change of career from CIA officer to private detective via his convalescence and fitting of a 50’s-era artificial leg and mechanical hook.
 The plot begins to emerge when Leiter is assigned night guard duty at the Ansonia Hotel in New York which leads to an exciting sequence of events.
-I guarantee you won’t want to stop reading.
+He’s then hired through Pinkertons by his ex-CIA handler, and again by Dora to drive her to Texas, for reasons I do not wish to spoil.

 Benson writes with a confidence and smartness that is at times Chandleresque in its execution combined with a Fleming-eye view of the world.
 It’s in the detail – the cars, the gunmanship, the geography and locations.
-The essence of 1950s New York oozes from the page.
-It is a thrilling city Benson knows well, and he brings it authentically to life.
+New York is a thrilling city Benson knows well, as is Texas, the author’s home state.
+The essence of 1950s Americana oozes from the page as Benson brings it all authentically to life.

 The Hook And The Eye marks the return of the genuine Felix Leiter, and a master storyteller at the top of his game.